Laying the foundation In the past, the departments that served each of the organization’s more…

 Products: Identifying Fugitive Methane, or Natural Gas Emissions, Environmental Benefits

 Need for an internal system that could effectively track all ongoing issues and give the team insight into potential future threats.
 To avoid opportunities for exploitation the Kairos team settled on Atlassian Jira Software.
+With the help of Cprime Atlassian tooling specialists, the company implemented Jira and saw a significant drop in operating costs while seeing improved productivity and performance.

 What Does Kairos Do?